 Our Story is one of grit, strength and a passion that matches the red rocks that surround us.
-We are a family owned and operated business.

 By Cole Smith, Owner

 After about 40 years as a contractor and developer, with the last 20 spent spec building aircraft hangar projects at 16 airports in six western states, I began planning to retire in 2005 by doing a large storage project, while finishing the last of the aircraft hangar projects.
 The big storage project ended up getting me in financial trouble, with the economic slowdown in 2007 and 08 exacerbating the problem.